top of page

 Maude Corriveau

 Maude Corriveau (b.
 1986) is a Canadian artist based in Montreal.
 She obtained her Bachelor’s and Master’s degrees in Visual and Media Arts from the University of Quebec in Montreal.
-Corriveau’s work has been featured in numerous solo and group exhibitions, including the Museum of Fine Arts in Mont-Saint-Hilaire, Galerie Cache Studio, Orama, Plato Gallery, Galerie Nicolas Robert and many others, as well as art fairs across Canada and the United States.
+Corriveau’s work has been featured in numerous solo and group exhibitions, including the Montreal Museum of Fine Arts, Museum of Contemporary Art of Laurentides, Saint-Jérôme, Museum of Fine Arts in Mont-Saint-Hilaire, PLATO, Galerie Nicolas Robert, Galerie Cache Studio, Orama, and many others.
 She has received grants from the Conseil des arts du Québec (2024), the Vermont Studio Center Fellowship (2023), the Canada Council for the Arts (2021) and the Yvonne L. Bombardier Graduate Scholarship (2019).
 In 2024, she participated in the NARS Foundation residency in Brooklyn, NY.
-Corriveau’s work has been featured in numerous publications such as Le Canada Francais, Vie des Arts, Le Devoir, Le Nouvelliste, Le Culte, La Press and many more.
+Corriveau’s work has been featured in numerous publications such as Le Canada Francais, Vie des Arts, Hypebeast, Le Devoir, Le Nouvelliste, Le Culte, La Presse and many more.
 The artist's work adorn museum, private and corporate collections, including those of Museum of Fine Arts of Quebec, BMO Bank of Montreal, Desjardins and Ubisoft, among others.

 Maude Corriveau, Damier III, 2022, dry pastel on paper, 30 x 20 in., 32¼ x 22¼ in. frame